timruffles/values/README.md

 ## Quick definition

-A quick way to define VOs which don't require custom behaviour (effectively just doing the above) is also provided.
+A quick way to define VOs which don't require custom constructors (effectively just doing the above) is also provided.

 ```javascript
 var Period = vo.define("from","to");